This post may contain affiliate links. Please read our disclosure policy.

 blueberries, bananas, oats, honey and butter on a brown cutting board.

-• Milk: Any percentage of cow’s milk or you can use almond, soy, or coconut milk instead.
+• Milk: Use cow’s milk of any fat content or plant-based options like almond, soy, or coconut milk.

 RELATED: 15 Easy Dessert Recipes For One